 - Myth: Frequent washing keeps skin clear.

-Fact: Washing too often can actually irritate and dehydrate the skin.
-Since acne begins deep inside the pore and washing occurs on the surface, one will not help the other.
-Proper cleansing right after workouts and at the end of the day and using active products that can penetrate the pore are the most beneficial for acne prone skin.
+Fact: Washing too often can actually irritate and dehydrated the skin.
+Since acne begins deep inside the pore and washing occurs on the surface one will not help the other.
+Proper cleansing right after workouts/ at the end of the day and using active products that can penetrate the pore are going to be the most beneficial for acne prone skin.

 - Myth: Acne is caused by dirt and/or poor hygiene.

 Fact: Again, acne begins deep inside the pore.
 Since comedones form because the skin is shedding up to five layers of dead skin each day inside the pore, dirt or oil on the surface of the skin does not create acne.
 What is needed is active products that get down into the pore where acne starts to prevent it from ever starting.

 - Myth: Acne is caused by French fries and chocolate.

 Fact: Foods high in iodides can aggravate acne.
 French fries and chocolate have more sodium than most, but the fries and chocolate themselves are not causing the acne.
 If that was true the entire population would have acne.
 There are studies that show foods high in sugar can make acne worse, but they certainly won’t “cause” it.

 - Myth: Acne is just a cosmetic disease.

 Fact: Acne is an inherited disease of the pore.
 You are genetically prone to acne or not.
 Cosmetics cannot cause acne.
 They can only make an existing issue worse.
 Acne can be a psychological disease.
 Some people won’t leave their home if they have a severe case.
 Acne is a legitimate disease that needs to be taken seriously.